W8CUL/Training-Manuals/Other/EMCOMM-Committee.md

 ## Individual Plan - KE8TJE

 - Stage 1
-	- 2000 W Honda
+	- 2000 W Honda - Refer experts
 	- Potable fiberglass pole for an extension
-	- Dead meat hauler
+	- Dead meat hauler (may be optional)
 	- 2 - 100 W rated EFHWs
 	- 3 - 100 ft outdoor rated coax runs and storage
+	- 10,20,80 ham sticks with mag mounts
 - Stage 2 - beyond this year
 	- Write a grant (next EC) - ARDC/ARRL
 	- Get the propane conversion kit
-	- get a 2nd Generator
 	- Battery bank
+---

 - Stage 3 + (more like in 5 years/when we have money)
 	- Solar (for the battery bank)
+## Why implement in stages
+- its unlikely(needs convincing ) that we can get anything beyond $2800 from ARC
+- But this is something we can ask from the members
+- 2 separate generators were recommended by Carl

 ---
 ## Update from the chair (KE8TJE)